Weblate comes with a built-in translation memory consisting of the following:

 All translations within a project are automatically stored in a project translation memory only available for this project.

 Managing translation memory#

 New in version 3.2.

 In the basic user interface you can manage per user and per project translation memories.
-It can be used to download or import translation memory.
+It can be used to download, wipe or import translation memory.

 Translation memory in JSON can be imported into Weblate, TMX is provided for interoperability with other tools.

 There are several management commands to manipulate the translation memory content.
 These operate on the translation memory as whole, unfiltered by scopes (unless requested by parameters):

 Imports TMX or JSON files into the translation memory